Are your books selling?

 Call to Action: If you are a best selling author, you can leave a call to action off your sales page.
 BUT, the reason publishers use a call to action is because it works!
 Your call to action goes right at the BOTTOM of your sales page.
 Presume a sale.

-Grammar errors within your book description can be the kiss of death!
+Just so that you know ….
+Grammar Errors within your book description can be the kiss of death!